 The secret lovers beneath the sky

-In the park I often visit, there is a particular tree I’m drawn to—a beautiful eucalyptus.
-Over time, as I returned again and again to sit beneath it, I noticed another eucalyptus tree standing nearby.
-It was then I realised: these two trees seem to embody the essence of the feminine and the masculine.
+In the park I often visit, there is a particular tree I am drawn to, a beautiful eucalyptus.
+Each time I return, I find myself sitting beneath her branches, resting against her trunk, breathing her presence in.
+Over time, I noticed another eucalyptus standing close by, and slowly it became clear to me: these two trees seemed to embody the essence of the feminine and the masculine.

-I find it fascinating that these two trees were planted side by side.
-It feels intentional, as if nature itself conspired to orchestrate their romance.
-The feminine tree bends toward the masculine, reaching for his embrace with her own branches.
-I wonder: would their branches have ever touched if she hadn’t leaned into him?
+I sometimes wonder if it was chance that planted them side by side, or if nature itself conspired to orchestrate their romance.
+The feminine tree leans gently toward the masculine, reaching into his embrace with her own branches.
+I find myself asking: would they ever have touched if she hadn’t leaned into him first?

-I sometimes wish people were more like trees- open, honest, and deeply rooted into their true nature.
+I sometimes wish people were more like trees, open, honest, and deeply rooted in their true nature.

-We are invited to lean into connection, but also to tune in deeply—to feel into the space between us and another, and to sense if they are truly open and ready to receive us.
-Sometimes, we must remember that love is not just about reaching out, but about discerning where our roots are safe and welcomed to intertwine.
+We are invited to lean into connection, but also to listen deeply, to feel into the space between ourselves and another, and to sense whether they are truly open and ready to receive us.
+Love is not only about reaching out, but about discerning where our roots are safe and welcomed to intertwine.

 P.S.: The picture I added is of these two trees, captured in their tender embrace.